shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 In some games, the size of the hidden state space, $h$, can be intractably large.
 Rather than representing the hidden state as a flat distribution over the entire space, we can split a single SAMPLE node into a series of multiple SAMPLE nodes, each generating a piece of the hidden state.
+We call this $H$-_splitting_.
 This is similar to how an LLM samples sentences one word at a time.
 In Scrabble, we can generate a hidden set of tiles one letter at a time, limiting the output of the $H$ network to a size-27 logit layer.
 In Stratego, we can generate the hidden piece identities one piece at a time.
 This removes the linear dependence on $h$ in the system memory requirements.

 Similarly, if the size of the action space, $b$, is too large, we can split a single ACT node into a series of multiple ACT nodes, by decomposing an action into multiple sub-actions.
+We similarly call this $P$-_splitting_.
 In Scrabble, we can decompose a move into a board location, followed by tile placements.
 This removes the linear dependence on
 $b$ in the system memory requirements.